 At Clearabee, we pride ourselves on our recycling and diversion from landfill rate, which is over 95%.
 This means that we can all still protect the environment by continuing to recycle, whilst helping to relieve the burden on the local authority’s recycling services until operations are able to return to normal.

 Removing Rubbish.
 It’s what we do.

 Based in our Birmingham Head Office, Clearabee operates a nationwide on-demand rubbish clearance and waste removal service.
 Over 300 directly employed staff and 120 vehicles make up our Man and Van, Skip Bag, skip hire and sofa removal services which all operate in London, Bristol, Leeds and throughout the nation.

-We are immensely proud to consider some of the UK’s leading brands as our exclusive customers, including Wren Kitchens, Homeserve, DFS, Sofology and the CO-OP.
+We are immensely proud to consider some of the UK’s leading brands as our exclusive customers.
 For 3 years running, Clearabee has ranked as the fastest-growing waste management company in Europe and has also featured on The Sunday Times Virgin Atlantic Fast Track for the last two years.